-If members are minded to approve as per the recommendation, then a modification of the existing legal agreement attached to planning permission ref 18/01142/APP (as permitted under appeal decision notice PPA-300-2057) is required prior to issue of planning consent.
+- If members are minded to approve as per the recommendation, then a modification of the existing legal agreement attached to planning permission ref 18/01142/APP (as permitted under appeal decision notice PPA-300-2057) is required prior to issue of planning consent. - Request delegated authority to the Head of Economic Growth and Development to withhold issue of consent until expiry of advert expiry period (28 June) to review any late representations received.

-Recommendation Grant Planning Permission Subject to Conditions:
+Recommendation Grant planning permission subject to conditions: